Finbuckle/Finbuckle.Website/docs/v7.0.2/Introduction.md

 ## About Finbuckle.MultiTenant

 Finbuckle.MultiTenant is open source multitenancy middleware library for .NET.
 It enables tenant resolution, per-tenant app behavior, and per-tenant data isolation.
-See [https://www.finbuckle.com/multi-tenant](https://www.finbuckle.com/multi-tenant) for more details and documentation.
+See [https://www.finbuckle.com/multitenant](https://www.finbuckle.com/multitenant) for more details and documentation.

+**This release supports .NET 6, .NET 7, and .NET 8.**

 ## Main Build and Test Status